Zeita Jamma'in

 Zeita Jamma'in (جمّاعين) is a Palestinian village in the Nablus Governorate in northern West Bank, located 16 kilometers southwest of Nablus.
 The village is located just north of Jamma'in, from which the village receives its name.
-According to the Palestinian Central Bureau of Statistics (PCBS), Zeita Jamma'in had a population of 1,962 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics (PCBS), Zeita Jamma'in had a population of 2,740 inhabitants in 2017.

 Location

-Zeita Jamma’in is a located 11.6 km southwest of Nablus.
+Zeita Jamma’in is a 11.6 km southwest of Nablus.
 It is bordered by Jamma’in and ‘Asira al Qibliya to the east, Tell to the north, Deir Istiya to the west, Kifl Haris, Qira and Jamma’in to the south.

 History

 Potsherds, possibly from the Middle Bronze Age era was found, together with sherds from Iron Age I, and IA II, Persian, Hellenistic, Roman, Byzantine, Umayyad, Abbasid, Crusader/Ayyubid and Mamluk eras were found here.

+It has been suggested that Zeita corresponds to a place of the same name mentioned in the Samaritan chronicles.